 - Biscotti will stay fresh covered at room temperature or in the refrigerator for 1-2 weeks.

-Make ahead tip: Biscotti can be frozen for up to 3 months, with or without chocolate.
+- Make Ahead Instructions: Biscotti can be frozen for up to 3 months, with or without chocolate.
 Thaw overnight in the refrigerator and bring to room temperature before dipping in chocolate and/or serving.